 Aluminum Smelting Industry Explained

-The History of Aluminum Smelting
+The History Of Aluminum Smelting

 The modern aluminum smelting technique traces its roots to 1886.
 An Ohio chemistry student named Charles Martin Hall discovered a process to separate aluminum from molten material.
 At the same time, French chemist Paul T. Héroult made the same discovery.
 Both scientists received credit, and their technique became known as the Hall-Héroult process.
 It is the predominant aluminum smelting technique in use worldwide.